A conjecture on descents, inversions and the weak order: Abstract

 In this article, we discuss the notion of partition of elements in an arbitrary Coxeter system $(W,S)$: a partition of an element $w$ is a subset $\mathcal P\subseteq W$ such that the left inversion set of $w$ is the disjoint union of the left inversion set of the elements in $\mathcal P$.
 Partitions of elements of $W$ arises in the study of the Belkale-Kumar product on the cohomology $H^*(X,\mathbb Z)$, where $X$ is the complete flag variety of any complex semi-simple algebraic group.
 Partitions of elements in the symmetric group $\mathcal S_n$ are also related to the {\em Babington-Smith model} in algebraic statistics or to the simplicial faces of the Littlewood-Richardson cone.

-We state the conjecture that the number of right descents of $w$ is the sum of the number of right descents of the elements of $\mathcal P$ and prove that this conjecture holds in the cases of symmetric groups (type $A$) and hyperoctahedral groups (type $B$).
+Moreover, we state and discuss the conjecture that the number of right descents of $w$ is the sum of the number of right descents of the elements of~$\mathcal P$.
+In particular: (1) we state an equivalent conjecture in term of the number of atoms in the interval $[e,w]_R$ of the right weak order, with a word-metric flavour; (2) we give a direct proof that this conjecture holds in the cases of symmetric groups (type $A$) and hyperoctahedral groups (type $B$).